satra124/emco-base-test/examples/dtc/sdewan/Example_sdewan.md

 - Build the app Images
 - Prepare the edge cluster
 - Configure
-- Install the client/server applicationls
+- Install the client/server applications
 - Verify network policy resource instantiation
 - Sample log from the client pod
 - Uninstall the client/server application